The game Inverted Dice™

 All of this resulted in a game for which I received public funding.
 In 2016, Inverted Dice™ was released, both online and in the form of a game box in a limited first volume of 500 copies.

-My former company OffCircle ran this project on the sideline until the end in 2021.
+My former company OffCircle ran this project on the sideline until the end, in 2021.
 At that time, there were around a thousand registered players on the website, and only a few hundred game boxes had been distributed.
-I once read that when Yahtzee was launched at a large scale in the 1950s, it took several years (and a large marketing budget) to make it self-spreading, and decades to establish it as a classic, timeless dice game.
+I once read that when Yahtzee was launched on a large scale in the 1950s, it took several years (and a large marketing budget) to make it self-spreading, and decades to establish it as a classic, timeless dice game.

-So, as a conclusion (not necessarily final), I don’t consider the game to be a fiasco, even though it might not be more than 1% of the world’s population who would potentially enjoy it (the most nerdy 1%).
+So, as a conclusion (not necessarily final), I don’t think the game is a fiasco, even though it might not be more than 1% of the world’s population who would potentially enjoy it (the most nerdy 1%).
 If properly distributed (maybe together with Yahtzee), it has potential.
 Every year, at least 50 million copies of Yahtzee are sold worldwide.
 Why not print an Inverted Dice score sheet on the backside of each Yahtzee sheet and sell the kit for a few extra cents?
 Whatever the case, I don’t have the kind of connections needed to implement this idea (but please, get in touch if you're interested).

 Do you want to spread the game?
-Download the rules from www.simonjensen.com/InvertedDice.
+Download the rulesDownload the rules from www.simonjensen.com/InvertedDice.

 Do you own a copy of the game?
-Download extra score sheets from www.simonjensen.com/InvertedDice.
+Download extra score sheetsDownload extra score sheets from www.simonjensen.com/InvertedDice.

 Do you want a copy of the game?
-Send a message to information@simonjensen.com.
+Contact meSend a message to information@simonjensen.com.

 Do you want to know more about the mathematics behind the game?
-Download a paper from www.simonjensen.com/texts#mathematics.
+Download paperDownload a paper from www.simonjensen.com/texts#mathematics.

 Below you will find an introduction to the concept of inverted dice sums, the rules of the game, and an online version with tutorial features for beginners.